-But the power to participate in these fateful political decisions is deeply stratified: the power to decide, and therefore to live and thrive today and into the future, is concentrated 1) in the global north, among the historically industrialized economies; 2) in the elite political and economic 1% inside of each nation, and 3) in the corresponding global elite of owners, politicians and transnational institutions.
+But the power to participate in these fateful political decisions is deeply stratified: power to decide, and therefore to live and thrive today and into the future, is concentrated 1) in the global north, among the historically industrialized economies; 2) in the elite political and economic 1% inside of each nation, and 3) in the corresponding global elite of owners, politicians and transnational institutions and corporations.

-Under these difficult historical and political conditions, what responsibility do university teachers and students have to study, learn, and support the under-represented in and across nations everywhere?
+Under these difficult historical and political conditions, what responsibility do university teachers and students have to study, learn, and support under-represented communities in and across nations everywhere?

 This might be the most difficult question for new practitioners of climate justice studies.

 The harsh stratification of wealth that presides over these political disparities, and which thus helps determine access to environmental values of every type, raises further questions of relative justice/injustice that fly in the face of pressing economic concerns, for example the ongoing destruction of lives, livelihoods, and wealth associated with the twin crises of COVID 19 and the current recession it is driving.